Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Additional Task 10: Reliability

-To evaluate the reliability of communication between the Artemis board and the computer, a new test was implemented to send information at high rates.
+To evaluate the reliability of communication, a new test was implemented to send information at high rates.
 This test tracks if all messages sent by the Artemis are received, or if there is some missing data.

-On the Artemis side, a new command RELIABILITY_TEST is used to send how ever many data points the computer told it to send.
+On the Artemis side, a new command RELIABILITY_TEST is used to send the amount of data points the computer told it to send.
 The format it sends is "T: i", where i increments from 0 to m−1.

 ```cpp
 case RELIABILITY_TEST: